 A popular CBD cannabinoid strain that has been produced to have up to a concentration of CBD to THC of 27:1.
-Has mental and physical benefits such as improved concentration, mood, appetite, and it has been shown to be an effective epilepsy medicinal treatment.
+Has mental and physical benefits such as improved concentration, mood and appetite.

 Another well-known CBD product that has been used to treat depression, inflammation, pain and stress.
 It has very high CBD ratios, with a CBD to THC ratio between 15:1 all the way to 28:1.